Home

 Email Web Site

-Adam S. Adler, Ph.D. student, 2005-2008.
+Adam S. Adler, Ph.D.
+Graduate Student, 2005-2008.

 Adam was Howard's first Ph.D. student.
 Adam studied mechanisms underlying gene expression changes in cancer and aging.
 He identified novel therapeutic targets for aggressive human breast cancers, and he discovered a global regulator of mammalian aging that, upon its blockade, can reverse several effects of aging.
 He became a postdoc in Gill Bejerano's lab at Stanford University studying computational biology.